SvenMichaelKlose/tunix/src/bin/lisp/edit.md

 When pressing Ctrl-K e, the editor will save the test as file "etmp.img", remove most of its code from the heap and LOAD the saved file.
-By call EDIT again, the editor will be restarted where you left off.
+By calling EDIT again, the editor will be restarted where you left off.

 ## Saving the file